jackkongjr/simple_cvss_calculator_firefox_extension/README.md

+# Updates from CVSS 4.0
+ - Now it supports CVSS 4.0 Base Metrics Calculator

 # Simple CVSS 3.1 Calculator - Firefox Extension

 Simple CVSS 3.1 Calculator is a Firefox extension that helps you calculate CVSS 3.1 attack vector string.